shashwata27/PathFinder_2020/README.md

 ### Future:
+  * Deploy it in real world evironment, with real world data.
+  * Developing more ideas for encryption and decryption algorithms.

-  * Interating more Algorithms in the Project.
+  * Interating more pathfinding Algorithms for different cases.
   * Making the UI mordern.